DelfiSpace/DelfiTLM/README.md

 3. Install the requirements (one time instruction):
 `pip install -r requirements.txt`

+4. If you run the server locally, set up the database for local development `docker-compose -f docker-compose.yml -f docker-compose-dev.yml up db`

-4. Run the server from the root folder:
+5. Run the server from the root folder:
 `python src/manage.py runserver` The server runs on http://127.0.0.1:8000/

-5. Run the tests:
+6. Run the tests:
 `python src/manage.py test`

-6. Run pylint:
+7. Run pylint:
 `find src -name "*.py" | xargs pylint`

-7. Build and run Docker deployment script (runs on port 80 - default web port):
+8. Build and run Docker deployment script (runs on port 80 - default web port):
 `docker-compose -f docker-compose-deploy.yml up --build`

-8. Simulate a deployment locally with Django debug mode enabled (runs on port 8000):
+9. Simulate a deployment locally with Django debug mode enabled (runs on port 8000):
 `docker-compose up --build`

 Note: remove `--build` to skip building the container, will use the cached one (last build)